-Go to Retiree Tax Map Rhode Island Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Least Tax-Friendly High-earners won't find the Ocean State amenable for retirement.
-On the income tax front, seniors pay tax on their Social Security benefits if their federal adjusted gross income tops $85,150 ($106,400 for joint filers).
-Higher-income seniors also miss out on a state income tax exemption on payouts from private, government, or military retirement plans.The state-wide average property tax rate in Rhode Island is the 11th-highest in the U.S. As a result, the owner of a $400,000 home in the state forks out about $6,892 per year in real property taxes.
-Homeowners 65 and older who earn $30,000 or less can get a state tax credit, though.
-Local governments in Rhode Island can also offer a property tax exemption or similar property tax break for senior citizens.The Rhode Island estate tax is another thing retirees need to worry about.
-The rate can be as high as 16%, and the tax applies to 2019 estates worth $1,561,719 or more (the threshold is adjusted each year for inflation).
-That makes Rhode Island one of only three states that tax estates worth less than $2 million.
-State Sales Tax 7% state levy.
-No local taxes.
-Clothing and footwear priced at $250 or less are exempt.
-Income Tax Range Low: 3.75% (on up to $62,250 of taxable income)High: 5.99% (on taxable income over $149,150) Social Security Social Security benefits are not taxed for joint filers with a federal adjusted gross income of $104,450 or less and other taxpayers with a federal AGI of $83,550 or less.
+State tax rates and rules for income, sales, property, estate, and other taxes that impact retirees.
+Go to Retiree Tax Map Rhode Island Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Not Tax-Friendly High-earners won't find the Ocean State amenable for retirement.
+On the income tax front, seniors pay tax on their Social Security benefits if their federal adjusted gross is too high.
+Wealthier retirees also miss out on a state income tax exemption for payouts from private, government, or military retirement plans.The property tax news isn't any better.
+The statewide median property tax rate in Rhode Island is the 10th-highest in the U.S. Homeowners 65 and older who earn $30,000 or less can get a state tax credit, though.
+Local governments in Rhode Island can also offer a property tax exemption or similar property tax break for senior citizens.Retirees will also want to know that sales taxes in the state are average and Rhode Island has an estate tax (it's also one of only three states that tax estates worth less than $2 million).
+Income Tax Range Low: 3.75% (on up to $65,250 of taxable income)High: 5.99% (on taxable income over $148,350) Taxation of Social Security Benefits For 2020, Social Security benefits are not taxed for joint filers with a federal adjusted gross income of $107,950 or less, single and head-of-household filers with federal AGI of $86,350 or less, and married taxpayers filing a separate return with a federal AGI of $86,375 or less.
 For taxpayers exceeding these thresholds, Social Security benefits are taxed by Rhode Island to the same extent they are taxed at the federal level.
-(Since 2019 threshold amounts have not yet been released, the dollar amounts shown are for the 2018 tax year.)
-Exemptions for Other Retirement Income Taxpayers who have reached full retirement age can exclude up to $15,000 of income from private, government, or military retirement plans (not including IRAs).
-Federal adjusted gross income cannot exceed $83,450 for single filers, $104,350 for joint filers, or $83,475 for married taxpayers filing a separate return.Railroad Retirement benefits are fully exempt.
-Property Taxes In Rhode Island, residents pay an average $1,723 in taxes per $100,000 of assessed home value.Tax breaks for seniors: Homeowners 65 and older who earn $30,000 or less can get a state tax credit of up to $385 under the statewide property-tax relief program.
+Tax Breaks for Other Retirement Income Taxpayers who have reached full retirement age can exclude up to $15,000 of income from private, government, or military retirement plans (not including IRAs).
+Federal adjusted gross income cannot exceed $105,850 for joint filers and qualifying widow(er)s or $84,700 for other taxpayers (2020 amounts).Railroad Retirement benefits are fully exempt.
+Sales Tax 7% state levy.
+No local taxes.Groceries: ExemptClothing: Exempt if under $250Motor Vehicles: TaxablePrescription Drugs: Exempt Real Property Taxes In Rhode Island, the median property tax rate is $1,533 per $100,000 of assessed home value.
+Homeowners 65 and older with household income of $30,000 or less can get a state income tax credit of up to $400 for property tax relief.
 Cities or towns may offer a property tax exemption or similar property tax break for seniors or veterans.
 To qualify for the credit, you must have been a full-time resident of Rhode Island for the entire tax year, and you must be current on your property tax payments.
-Vehicle Taxes The 7% state sales tax is applied.
-Rhode Island is moving to phase out its unpopular annual car tax, which has widely varying rates set by municipalities.
-Residents will see their bills go down as the state exempts more taxable value each year until 2024, when the tax completely disappears.
-Inheritance and Estate Taxes Rhode Island has an estate tax with an exclusion level that’s indexed to inflation (the 2019 threshold is $1,561,719).
-Rates range from 0.8% - 16%.
+Annual Car Taxes and Fees An annual vehicle excise tax based on the car's value is imposed.
+Estate and Inheritance Taxes Rhode Island has an estate tax with a 2021 exemption amount of $1,595,156.
+Rates range from 0.8% to 16%.